cyberw/aiolocust/README.md

 ## Why a rewrite instead of just expanding Locust?

-Locust was created in 2011, and while it has gone through several major overhauls, it still has a fair amount of legacy style code, and has accumulated a lot of non-core functionality that make it very hard to maintain and improve.
-It's 10000+ lines of code using a mix of procedural, object oriented and functional programming, with several confusing abstractions.
+Locust was created in 2011, and while it has gone through several major overhauls, it still has a lot of legacy style code, and has accumulated a lot of non-core functionality that make it very hard to maintain and improve.
+It has over 10000 lines of code, with a mix of procedural, object oriented and functional programming, with several confusing abstractions.

 aiolocust is built to be smaller in scope, but capture the learnings from Locust.
-It is possible that we may merge the projects at some point, but for now it is a separate library.
+It is possible that this could be merged into Locust at some point, but for now it is a completely separate package.

 ## Simple and consistent syntax